OOPS-ORG-PHP/mod_execdir/README.md

 extension = execdir
 ; use absolute path
 extension = /path/execdir.so

+; if you use with opcache, follow option is set false ; When used with opcache, the proc_close function does not work properly.
+; opcache.fast_shutdown = 0
 ```

 This extension replaces the existing functions, so it is recommended that you last loaded.